anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 ## _The most important package: Bundler_
 - Bundler basically bundles your app, packages your app properly so that it can be shipped to production

+## _Bundler_
+Bundlers are essential tools in modern web development, particularly when working with frameworks like React.
+They are responsible for taking various files (JavaScript, CSS, images, etc.) within a React application and combining them into a single or a few optimized bundles for deployment.

 ## _Some of Bundler:_
 - Webpack
 - Parcel